{{selectedAlertBand.alertDescription}}

 Taking action on the environment

-Put simply, it's the right thing to do – our purpose demands it, our customers want it, and our people and shareholders are wholeheartedly committed to it.
+Put simply, it's the right thing to do.
+Our purpose demands it, our customers want it, and our people and shareholders are wholeheartedly committed to it.

 Read our Ofwat ‘Taking action on the environment’ pack to find out more.